r-a-morrison/salt-lake-satellite/README.md

 Rachel Morrison - 2024/01/25

 This is a an exploratory data analysis of the historical water fill of the Great Salt Lake, Utah.
-This project aims to apply various data analysis and machine learning techniques to high spectral resolution satellite imagery from Landsat 9 to glean insight about the historical water levels of the lake.
-Shapefiles from LiDar in 2016 are used as labels for training and testing of the data.
+This project aims to apply various data analysis and machine learning techniques to high spectral resolution satellite imagery from Landsat 8 & 9 to glean insight about the historical water levels of the lake.
+Shapefiles from LiDAR in 2016 are used as labels for training and testing of the data.

 ## Outline

 * `01_notes`: Brainstorming of objectives, ideas, and hypotheses
 * `02_executable_code`: Where all of the executed code lives
-    * `00_exploratoration`: A sandbox for testing different approaches to cleaning, transformation, interpretation, etc.
+    * `00_exploration`: A sandbox for testing different approaches to cleaning, transformation, interpretation, etc.
     * `01_data_collection`: Any code needed for pulling data from APIs
     * `02_data_cleaning`: Any code used in preliminary cleaning and processing of data lives here.
     * `03_analysis`: Code that draws conclusions from a data set including regression, machine learning models, or calculation of various quantities